makrai/notes/butt06-case.md

     * allows language or construction specific information to apply before general or universal principle

-* Returning to the verb show: this verb participates in the dative alternation,
+* Returning to the verb _show_ this verb participates in the dative alternation
   * same underlying argument structure, namely, (29)
   * the x argument is assigned the [+HR] feature by the universal rule that the
     * the least semantically embedded argument